 c.
-Provision of Data and Information to the DMO
+Provision of Data and Information to the DMO and investors

-All GEMMs are obliged to provide the DMO with data in a pre-specified format relating to daily positions and weekly turnover.
-The DMO also expects GEMMs to provide real-time prices or accurate mid-market indications to at least one recognised wire services provider and/or electronic trading platform.
+- All GEMMs are required to provide the DMO with data in a pre-specified format relating to daily positions and weekly turnover.
+The DMO also expects GEMMs to provide real-time prices or accurate mid-market indications to at least one wire services provider and/or electronic trading platform. - All GEMMs must install and maintain designated IT and telecommunications links with the DMO. - GEMMs are actively encouraged to provide market intelligence to the DMO and are required to respond promptly to market consultations and/or requests for information.